mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ![Flowchart](./img/n00b-Confluence4.png)

 ---
+## There are two ways of hosting mermaid on a webpage.
+They will be discussed in 3 and 4, respectively.

 ## 3. mermaid using any web server (or just a browser):
 **This is covered in detail in the [Usage section](https://mermaid-js.github.io/mermaid/#/usage)**